apache/incubator-weex/doc/advanced/main.md

 # Advanced

-You will learn how weex works and how to integrate and extend weex.
+You will learn how Weex works and how to integrate and extend Weex.